Colleges by Location

 Admissions

 According to the newest data, this institution uses standardized test scores for admission and it admitted 20,979 in 2023.
-University of Kentucky has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
+University of Kentucky has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.

 Test Scores

-The ACT composite average score for all the accepted students in 2023 was 25 while the average GPA was 3.61.
-That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.
+The average ACT score for all the accepted students in 2023 was 25 and the average GPA was 3.61.
+This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.

-The SAT Critical Reading average score was 600 for the admitted students, while the average SAT Math score was 600.
+The new students had an average SAT Critical Reading score of 600 and an average SAT Math score of 600.

 Deadlines